 - If a player makes a ball into a cup and it bounces into another cup, both cups must be drank and/or removed.

 - If you drop a cup on your side of the table, it must be removed.

-- In the case where a ball makes a cup fall, the cup counts and has to be removed from the game.
+- In case a ball makes a cup fall, the cup counts and has to be removed from the game.
 The only exception is when the ball hits the cup from the side and drops it.
-In this case, the shot is considered a miss and the fallen cup must be replaced with another cup.
+In this case, the shot is considered a miss, and the fallen cup is replaced with another cup.

 2 Don’t forget to wash out the ball in the water cup after each shot.

 3 or move the water cup to the side and take a sip of their beer if you are playing with cups filled with water

 - Elbow Rule: When shooting the ball, your elbow should not be over the table.
 If you find your elbow right over the table, take a step back.
 If you break the elbow rule and make the ball into a cup, it will not count.
 You must shoot again (if someone caught you).
 If you break it but miss your shot nothing happens.

 - Heating Up: If a team member makes two or more cups in a row, he or she can call “heating up”.